Warning: Pessimism is Hazardous to Your Health

 Pulling It All Together

 In conclusion, Dr. Martin Seligman, a pioneer in positive psychology, demonstrates that optimism is learned.
-Consequently so is pessimism and helplessness.
+Consequently, so is pessimism and helplessness.
 He teaches that there is a battle within everyone to overcome negative self-talk.
-Some people need counselors or coaches to help them through it, yet everyone needs to work at it.
-In addition, he states, “It’s no surprise that optimistic athletes, managers and teams do better.
+He suggests coaches or counselors can help people work through it.
+In addition, Dr. Seligman states, “It’s no surprise that optimistic athletes, managers and teams do better.
 What is interesting is where they do better.
 It is in coming back from defeat and acting in the clutch.”

 Also, do you want more success in life?
 See this complimentary guide and assessment on habits of optimistic and successful people not the pessimistic ones: Success Practices Assessment and Guidebook.